RobotRogue/Enderwire_Docs/README.md

 If you have a non-pro Ender 3 (aka: the 2040 y-extrusion version) it's recommended to print the majority of DarkDog's parts, and use the y-axis parts from Gizzle or Thomasjfens repositories.
 (You'll have to mix and match and figure out what will work since the non-pro is not really a mainstream conversion)

+**_Cut Guide:_**
+You should also download and print [this cut guide](https://www.printables.com/model/329851-2020-extrusion-cut-guide) for use later in the step where you need to cut your x-extrusion down.

 **The official Voron recommendations for printing your own parts are:**
 * **Material** - ABS (possibly ASA)
 * **Layer Height** - Recommended: 0.2mm